Saturday 11 August 2018

-(with an optional 7am start for the enthusiastic) in Stanmer Park, Brighton.
+(with an optional volunteer opportunity on Sunday 12 August) in Stanmer Park, Brighton.

 Learn how to cut grass and weeds without the need of a noisy fossil fuel burning lawnmower or strimmer.

-The course will look into the history and theory of scything and how it can be applied to a variety of settings such as lawns, fields, meadows, allotments, brambles, etc. The majority of the course will be focused on providing the participants with practical skills through hands-on experience of mowing grass, weeds and brambles.
-Meadow management and hay making will also be discussed and demonstrated.
-The number of course participants is limited, so you will benefit from a lot of individual guidance from the tutor.
+The workshop will look into the history and theory of scything and how it can be applied to a variety of settings such as lawns, fields, meadows, allotments, brambles, etc. The course will be focused on providing the participant with hands-on experience.
+The number of course participants is limited, so you will benefit from individual guidance from the tutors.

 Selecting and setting up the scythe and snath (handle) will be covered.
 You have the option of ordering your own scythe to be available on the day of the course; see below for details.
-Maintaining and especially sharpening the blade will be an important part of the course, and you will learn the art of 'peening' (profiling the blade).
+Maintaining and using a variety of sharpening stones to hone (sharpen) the blade will be an important part of the course, and you will also be introduced to the art of 'peening' (profiling the blade).

 Scything is a little less strenuous than one might expect, but please be aware that much of the work does involve twisting and moving of the back.

-You must be willing to spend most of the duration of the course out of doors, whatever the weather.
+You must be willing to spend much of the duration of the course out of doors, whatever the weather.
 Most of the theoretical parts of the course will be held under cover.

 Learning methods and outcomes

-What does the Scything course lead on to?
+What does the Scything workshop lead on to?

-This short specialist course is not accredited but should provide participants with the skills needed to begin using a scythe in a home or professional setting.
+This short specialist workshop is not accredited but should provide participants with the skills needed to begin using a scythe in a home or professional setting.

 Stanmer Park (near University of Sussex)